 Bad guys are bad guys specifically because they don’t care about society’s laws or value human life.

-The scumbags running around murdering people aren’t going turn over their guns because we ask them to, they’re going to capitalize on a newly defenseless citizenry and prey upon us more viciously than ever.
+The scumbags running around murdering people aren’t going turn over their guns because we ask them to, they’re going to prey upon a newly defenseless citizenry more viciously than ever.

 The problem is not guns.
 The problem is spiritually and morally lost human beings.

 If all guns could magically be taken away from everyone – good and bad – at exactly the same moment, the “No more guns!” argument might warrant consideration.
 As it is, back here in reality, the guns are already out there and there’s no way of undoing that.